alfianlosari/ChatGPTSwift/README.md

         temperature: Double = 0.5)
 ```

-To learn more about those parameters, you can visit the official [ChatGPT API documentation](https://platform.openai.com/docs/guides/chat/introduction)
+To learn more about those parameters, you can visit the official [ChatGPT API documentation](https://platform.openai.com/docs/guides/chat/introduction) and [ChatGPT API Introduction Page](https://openai.com/blog/introducing-chatgpt-and-whisper-apis)

 ## Usage